 We have identified other areas of the audit, that have not been classified as significant risks, but are still important when considering the risks of material misstatement to the financial statements and disclosures and therefore may be key audit matters we will include in our audit report.

 What is the risk/area of focus, and the key judgements and estimates?

-Valuation of Land and Buildings (inherent risk)
+Pension Liability Valuation (inherent risk)